JaySokirko/Liberty/README.md

 <br/>

 ## Warning ##
-If you've initialized the library in an activity that extends from Activity, you should manually call Liberty.clear() in the onDestroy():
+If you've initialized the library in an activity that extends from Activity(), you should manually call Liberty.clear() in the onDestroy():
 ```kotlin
 class MainActivity : Activity() {